Set up Escalation Predictor to Preempt Tickets

 Escalation Prediction needs to access cases before it can start analyzing them.
 In this section, you will learn to connect the app with a case management system.

-- Go to Marketplace and open Escalation Predictor.
+1. Go to Marketplace and open Escalation Predictor.

-- Escalation Predictor analyzes the historical cases in your system in order to predict escalations.
+3. Escalation Predictor analyzes the historical cases in your system in order to predict escalations.
 Select a content source.

 NOTE

-As of November, 2020, only Salesforce supported.
+As of June, 2023, only Salesforce is supported.

-or a value that represents an escalation in your custom field. - Escalation Predictor uses an advanced model which trains on cases' data.
+5. Escalation Predictor uses an advanced model which trains on cases' data.
 The more the data, the more accurate the model.
 With Start Date, you decide how much data to keep.
 Pick a date and click Next.
 Only the tickets logged after Start Date are analyzed.

 Transform Data